swiftlang/swift-evolution/proposals/NNNN-swiftpm-additional-plugin-apis.md

     /// The origin of the package (root, local, repository, registry, etc). var origin: PackageOrigin { get }

+    /// The tools version specified by the resolved version of the package.
+    /// Behavior is often gated on the tools version, to make sure older
+    /// packages continue to work as intended. var toolsVersion: ToolsVersion { get }

     /// Any dependencies on other packages, in the same order as they are
     /// specified in the package manifest.
     var dependencies: [PackageDependency] { get }